-In Census Tract 2.0 (generally from W. Pleasant to W. Grand), the unemployment rate as of 2017 was 12%, or at least double the national unemployment rate.
+In Census Tract 2.0 (generally from W. Pleasant to W. Grand), the unemployment rate is nearly double the national unemployment rate.
 Almost 40% of households earned less than $25,000.

 The poverty rate in Census Tract 2.0 as of the last U.S. Census was 36.6% overall, 46% for children under 18 years old, 68.6% for single mothers with children under six years old, and a heartbreaking and unimaginable 75.2% for single mothers with a child both under and over six years old.